Matri-Design-LLC/matritools/docs/example1.rst

     # create csv file to use in Antz
     ntf.write_to_csv()

-After running all of the above code, you should have two files named "Example 1_node.csv" and "Example 1_tag.csv".
+After running all of the above code, you should have two files named :filename:`"Example 1_node.csv"` and :filename:`"Example 1_tag.csv"`.
 Load those into Antz

 .. image:: Example_1_Unscaled.png

 Uh oh...the nodes are too big or too close together.
-We can use linear interpolation to scale the values of our data within a reasonable range.
+We can use :variable:`linear interpolation` to scale the values of our data within a reasonable range.
 Luckily matritools has some utility functions to do just that.

 Create scalar functions::